quarkfin/qf-lib-info/docs/_pages/getting_started/strategies_implementing.md

     start_date = str_to_date("2010-01-01")
     end_date = str_to_date("2018-01-01")

-    session_builder = container.resolve(BacktestTradingSessionBuilder)
+    session_builder = container.resolve(BacktestTradingSessionBuilder)  # type: BacktestTradingSessionBuilder
     session_builder.set_backtest_name('Buy and Hold')
     session_builder.set_frequency(Frequency.DAILY)
     ts = session_builder.build(start_date, end_date)
     ts.use_data_preloading(BuyAndHoldStrategy.TICKER)

-    BuyAndHoldStrategy(
-        ts.broker,
-        ts.order_factory,
-        ts.notifiers.scheduler
-    )
+    OnBeforeMarketOpenSignalGeneration(BuyAndHoldStrategy(ts))
     ts.start_trading()
 ```

 # AlphaModel strategy implementation
 A different approach to strategies implementation involves the use of AlphaModels.
-The **backtesting** module contains both an abstract `AlphaModel` and an `AlphaModelStrategy` - a base strategy, which puts together models and all settings around it and generates orders on the Before Market Open event.
+The **backtesting** module contains both an abstract `AlphaModel` and an `AlphaModelStrategy` - a base strategy, which puts together models and all settings around it.

 `AlphaModel` is responsible for calculating Signals every day, before the market opening.
 Each Signal contains information such as suggested exposure, fraction at risk (helpful to determine the stop loss levels), signal confidence or expected price move.
 These signals are further used by the `PositionSizer` in order to generate and place `Orders`.